oauth-wg/oauth-v2-1/draft-parecki-oauth-v2-1.md

 values does not matter.
 Only one order of values can be registered, which covers all other arrangements of the same set of values.

-For example, the response type "token code" is left undefined by this specification.
-However, an extension can define and register the "token code" response type.
-Once registered, the same combination cannot be registered as "code token", but both values can be used to denote the same response type.
+For example, the response type `token code` is left undefined by this specification.
+However, an extension can define and register the `token code` response type.
+Once registered, the same combination cannot be registered as `code token`, but both values can be used to denote the same response type.